xenthm/tp/docs/DeveloperGuide.md

 The following sequence diagram illustrates the interactions that occur when the parser creates a new `AddSalesCommand`.
 <br/>![AddSalesSequence.png](uml/images/AddSalesSequence.png)<br/>

+> **_NOTE:_
-> **_NOTE:_** The list of possible errors in parsing argument are as follows: missing arguments or flags, length of string exceeded maximum value of 40 characters, negative values for `quantitySold` or `unitPrice`, wrong number formats for `quantitySold` or `unitPrice`, and numbers exceeding the value of 1,000,000,000.<br/>
+** The list of possible errors in parsing argument are as follows: missing arguments or flags, length of `author`/`manga` name exceeded maximum value of 40 characters, length of `deadline` string exceeded maximum value of 20 characters, negative values for
+`quantitySold` or `unitPrice`, wrong number formats for `quantitySold` or `unitPrice`, and numbers exceeding the value of 1,000,000,000.<br/>

 ### AddDeadlineCommand
 #### Overview
 AddDeadlineCommand changes the deadline on a specified manga.
 The deadline is kept as a String attribute `deadline`.
 This is set to `"None"` by default when a manga is created.

-When using AddDeadlineCommand, if the manga or author inputted don't exist, they are automatically created.
+When using `AddDeadlineCommand`, if the manga or author inputted does not exist, they are automatically created.

 #### Interaction